-- > Increased oversight of channel maintenance and restoration activities by Federal agencies. - > Increased groundwater extraction downstream of Schulte Road, - > Significant vegetation encroachment into the channel bottom, - > Increased avian species diversity, and - > Maturing of previous restoration projects.
+- ➤ Increased oversight of channel m aintenance and restoration activities by Federal agencies. - Increased concentration of groundwater extraction downstream of Schulte Road, - > Significant vegetation encroachment into the channel bottom, - > High avian species diversity values, and - > Maturing of previous restoration projects.

-The District is also pursuing special studies to better assess Carmel River Lagoon habitat.
-In response to a request from the interagency Carmel River Lagoon TAC, the District helped design and support a mark-recapture study in 2006-2007 to estimate the steelhead population in the lagoon at the end of the fall rearing season and before the lagoon might be breached for the year.
+The District is also pursuing sp ecial studies to better assess Carmel River Lagoon habitat.
+In response to a request from the interagency Carmel River Lagoon TAC, the District helped design and support a m ark-recapture study in 2006-2007 to estimate the steelhead population in the lagoon at the end of the fall rearing season and before the lagoon might be breached for the year.
 This study was led by biologists from the District and a number of federal, state agencies and local volunteers.
 The intent was to continue this cooperative study each year to try to assess the abundance of steelhead in the lagoon as soon as possible after closure in the spring/summer, and again just before breaching in the winter.
 These two numbers could be used to calculate net survival over the summer and fall to assess how well the lagoon habitat was being sustained to enhance steelhead production.
-However, since the CDPR's ESA Section 10 consultation for steelhead monitoring of the lagoon restoration project had expired, no government agency had the proper authority under the ESA to conduct the studies and they were not pursued.
-MPWMD will be applying for ESA Section 10-coverage for the future, as part of its semi-annual renewal of staff Scientific Collecting Permits from CDFG.
+However, since the CDPR 's ESA Section 10 consultation for steelhead monitoring of the lagoon restoration project had expired, no government agency had the proper authority under the ESA to conduct the studies and they were not pursued.
+MPW MD will be applying for ESA Section 10-coverage for the future, as part of its semi-annual renewal of staff Scientific Collecting Permits from CDFG.